 You Sell the Data of California Minors

-Section 1798.120 (d) of the CCPA states:
+Section 1798.120 (c) of the CCPA states:

-To get users under the age of 16 to “affirmatively authorize” the sale of their data, you’ll need to implement opt-in measures at the entry-point of your data collection.
+To get users under the age of 16 to “affirmatively authorize” the sale of their data, you’ll need to implement opt-in measures at the entry point of your data collection.

-That popup should have an unchecked box where users can offer their consent to having their information sold – if that’s something you could potentially do with their personal data.
+The popup should have an unchecked box where users can offer their consent to having their information sold — if that’s something you could potentially do with their personal data.

 You Use Cookies & Market to EU Citizens